LouisianaDigitalLibrary/Hope-Farm-Plantation-Photograph-Collection-Ms-4568/README.md

-# P.D.
-Montgomery Letters (LSU Mss.
+# Hope-Farm-Plantation-Photograph-Collection (LSU Mss.
 4568)
-Descriptive metadata from the P.D.
-Montgomery Letters held at LSU and available through the Louisiana Digital Library.
-See the collection in the Louisiana Digital Library: https://louisianadigitallibrary.org/islandora/object/lsu-sc-montgomery%3Acollection
+Descriptive metadata from the Hope Farm Plantation Photograph Collection held at LSU and available through the Louisiana Digital Library.
+See the collection in the Louisiana Digital Library: https://louisianadigitallibrary.org/islandora/object/lsu-sc-hopefarm:collection

 ## About the archival collection
-Summary: Captain Peter D. Montgomery served in Company H, 6th Michigan Infantry during the Civil War.
-He was stationed first at Ft.
-McKim in Baltimore, then served in Louisiana.
-He was wounded at Port Hudson and resigned his commission in August 1864 as a result of his wounds.
-Letters to his cousin Ellen True of Chatauqua County, New York, relate his religious beliefs, health, weather, opinion of southerners, and family matters.
-He describes his part in the fighting at Port Hudson.
+Summary: The Hope Farm Plantation Photograph Collection consists of photographs of a plantation home, sugar mill, men hunting, and an African-American laborer on a sugar plantation on Bayou Terrebonne, twelve miles south of Houma, Terrebonne Parish, La.

 ## About the data
 The CSV contains titles, descriptions, personal names, subjects, and other information about each item in the collection.